ajaxbits/ds-migrator/README.md

 1. Run ```pip install dsmigrator``` on a machine with access to your DSM.

 2. Run ```dsmg -k``` and fill out the credential prompts.

+## Capabilities

+Here's the current feature map of what the tool can migrate:

+- [x] Policies
+- [x] Policy settings
+- [x] Global manager settings
+- [x] Anti-Malware Scan Configurations
+- [x] IPS, LI, and IM custom rules
+- [x] Firewall rules
+- [x] Schedules
+- [x] Contexts
+- [x] IP lists
+- [x] MAC lists
+- [x] Port lists
+- [x] [BETA] Tasks (still quite buggy)
+- [x] [BETA] Computer Groups
+- [ ] Application Control (everything)

+### Known limitations

+- Cannot migrate customized IM/LI/IP rules.
+Another tool will be incoming to help aid a manual process in identifying each rule that has been customized, but they will never migrate automatically due to an API limitation
+- Won't migrate cloud accounts.
+Must be reconfigured/reauthenticated in Cloud One

 ## Usage